wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 inserted as the front entry of the MSHR register.
 After this request is handled, `cleanUpAfterRequest()` will be called to remove its entry from the MSHR, in which case the next entry being a write back is truly possible.

+##### handleGetS(), Response Path, Part II

+It is also possible that `GETS` request receives a `GetXResp` as the response message, which invokes `handleGetXResp()` for event handling.
+This may happen if one or more lower level caches are non-inclusive, and on the `GETS` request, they just decide to give up the ownership of a dirty block.
+The dirty block will be delivered to the requesting cache via `GetXResp`, and the handler will see transient state `IS`.

 ##### handleGetS(), Eviction Path, Part I